muyo/sno/README.md

 <img src="https://i.vgy.me/V4d9td.png" alt="sno logo" title="sno" align="left"  height="200" />

 A spec for **unique IDs in distributed systems** based on the Snowflake design, e.g. a coordination-based ID variant.
-It aims to be friendly to both machines and humans, compact, *versatile* and fast - all at the same time.
+It aims to be friendly to both machines and humans, compact, *versatile* and fast.

 This repository contains a **Go** library for generating such IDs.